warlock-labs/noether/README.md

 ![CI](https://github.com/warlock-labs/noether/actions/workflows/CI.yml/badge.svg)

-Nœther provides traits and blanket implementations for algebraic structures, from basic ones like magmas to more complex ones like fields.
-It leans heavily on the basic traits available in std::ops and num_traits.
+Nœther provides traits and blanket implementations for algebraic structures, from basic ones like magmas to more complex ones like fields, vector spaces, and tensors.
+It defines a comprehensive hierarchy of mathematical abstractions, organized in a modular structure that follows the natural progression of abstract algebra.
+It leans heavily on the basic traits available in std::ops and num_traits while adding rich mathematical documentation with formal definitions.

 ## Table of Contents